aspose-ocr/Aspose.OCR-Documentation/cpp/release-notes/release-notes-2022/aspose-ocr-for-cpp-22-9-release-notes/_index.md

 #### Receipt recognition.

-Added a method `asposeocr_recognize_receipt` that is specifically tailored for extracting text from printed receipts.
+Added a function `asposeocr_recognize_receipt` that is specifically tailored for extracting text from printed receipts.

 #### Recognition of small fonts